ludivineConstanti/Pixiji/mdDocumentation/testingProblemList.md

 4. By text

 ### Challenge with the role
-=> there can be multiple elements with the same role (buttons...) and if not, it's not very flexible if we want to add some
+=> there can be multiple elements with the same role (buttons...) and if not, it's not very flexible if we want to add some later.

 ### Challenge with the text content
 => the text content changes a lot and is sometimes assigned randomly (answer for quizzes...)